PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 * Examples

-  * Example 1 ( Locations list and filter bar)
+  * Example 1 ( [update Locations list] button and filter bar)

-    * Select existing locations ( if they are not yet selected) in the Locations list with the  Locations List button).The location which is just selected is placed on the top of the Locations list, nearbysearch  is launched for this location  and the results (Viewlist) on the right should be updated accordingly.
+    * Select existing locations ( if they are not yet selected) in the Locations list with the [UPDATE LOCATION LIST] button).This selected location is placed on the top of the Locations list, then map nearbysearch services is fired off for this location  and the results [Viewlist] on the right should be updated accordingly.
     * Add  a new location to the Locations list ( if you like).
-Use the Location list button located on the rigth of the filter bar to manipulate the locations list.
+Use the [UPDATE LOCATIONS LIST] button located on the rigth of the filter bar to manipulate the locations list.
 If you add a new location, nearbysearch is launched for this location.
 The newly added location or the location which is just selected is placed on the top of the Locations list and the view list on the right should be updated accordingly.
-    * Use the FILTER bar to filter places on the map.
-You can enter multiple keywords separated by a colon.
-You can add/select a new location with the filter active (the filter bar is not cleared), the application will launch nearby search for this location, and filter the results with this filter
+    * Use the FILTER bar to filter place names on the map.
+You can enter multiple keywords.
+If the filter for place names is not cleared, the application will apply the filter when you select or add a new location,
-    * A null line resets the filter > clear the filter bar and hit enter.
+    * To reset the Filter name, clear the filter bar and hit enter.

-  * Example 2 ( categories list and filter bar)
+  * Example 2 ( [SEARCH FOR PLACE TYPES] button and filter bar)

-    * Select category places with the Categories list, nearby search is lauched for these categories.
+    * Select place types with the [SEARCH FOR PLACE TYPES] button.
-    * Use the FILTER bar to filter places on the map.
-You can enter multiple keywords separated by a colon.
-You can add/select a new location with the filter active (the filter bar is not cleared), the application will launch nearby search for this location with the categories , then filter with the filters.
+    * Use the FILTER bar to filter place name on the map.
+You can enter multiple keywords separated by a colon.If the filter for place names is not cleared, the application will apply the filter when you select or add a new location,
+    * To reset the Filter name, clear the filter bar and hit enter.

-  * Example 3 ( Locations list & filter bar)
+  * Example 3 ( [UPDATE LOCATIONS LIST] button & filter bar)

-    * Remove all the locations in the location list ( Locations list button)
+    * Remove all the locations in the location list using the [UPDATE LOCATIONS LIST] button
-    * Add your own location ( as for instance: New York central park, San Francisco bay, London Picadily circus, etc ...)
+    * Add new locations ( as for instance: New York central park, San Francisco bay, London Picadily circus, etc ...)
     * Use the filter bar to filter existing places on the map
-    * Use the categories list to fire new nearby search for all the current active ( selected locations)
+    * Use the [SEARCH FOR PLACE TYPES] button to fire new nearby search for all the current active ( selected locations)

-  **When the filter bar is active (input text not cleared), the application will used it when you navigate  between locations in the Locations list**
+    * If the filter for place names is not cleared, the application will apply the filter when you select or add a new location,

   * Example 4 ( filter bar)

     * Use the filter bar to search for speficic place types.
-Prefix the keywords with a double [:] as for instance [:movie food museum]
+Prefix  keywords with a double [:] as for instance [:movie food museum]
     * Use the filter bar to filter the results with place names as for instance [Saint Michel]

+  * Example 5 ( Double click on the map and filter bar)

+    * Double click on all the existing location ( Google red location icon) to remove the default locations
+    * Double click on the map to create new locations
+    * Use the [Search for place  types]  button to search specific place types or the filter bar (input-text must start with ":")
+    * Use the Filter bar to filter place name
+    * Double click to add or remove new locations.
+The application will apply the above filter to all new locations

 * FILTER BAR to filter place names already on the map for all the selected locations or fire new nearby search place categories

-  * keywords must be sepaarted by a blank space.
+  * keywords must be separated by a blank space.
 As for instance [Centre Jardin Parc]
   * if the input text begins with a double colon [:food movie], map nearbySearch services are fired off for food and movie.
 Place types must match Google place types, the categories list give all the currently supported place types.

   ** If the  filter is for place names, it will not be cleared by the application.
 The application will use this filter keyword to filter places returned by nearbysearch services for this new Location.The filter must be cleared by the user (to clear the input-text, use the reset button, etc).
 An null filter will reset the filter and display the results of the previous nearbySearch results.